-Cooler conditions meant the majority of vines planted along the picturesque Wine Route's patchwork of small vineyards were set onto steep hillside slopes facing south or southwest to attract as much sun as possible, and the incline of the vineyards need agility and fitness to climb to the vines, tend them during the growing season and, with the arrival of the harvest, handpicking each individual bunch of grapes.
+Cooler conditions meant the majority of vines planted along the picturesque Wine Route's patchwork of small vineyards were set onto steep hillside slopes, facing south or southwest to attract as much sun as possible.
+The incline of the vineyards needs agility and fitness to climb to the vines, tend them during the growing season and, with the arrival of the harvest, picking each bunch of grapes by hand.

-Over a hundred different varieties of grape are grown producing a wide variety of German wines, but the Muller-Thurgau grape is a type specially bred to ripen quickly in these conditions, and wineries produce Liebfraumilch, amongst similar a sweet, light wines that are imported by countries outside Germany, but neither drunk nor enjoyed by Germans themselves.
+Over a hundred different varieties of grape are grown producing a wide variety of German wines, but the dreary Muller-Thurgau grape is a type specially bred to ripen quickly in these conditions, and wineries have been producing Liebfraumilch, among similar a sweet, light wines that are imported by countries outside Germany.
+But are neither drunk nor enjoyed by Germans themselves.

-The Reisling grape is amongst others replacing the Muller-Thurgau, nevertheless outside the country it is the latter class of wine which consumers often continue to identify as typical of that produced by Germany's vineyards and wineries.
+The Reisling grape is among others replacing the Muller-Thurgau, nevertheless outside the country it is still the latter class of wine consumers often identify as typical of Germany's vineyards and wineries.

-Not an accurate picture of present day German wines and, as good wine needs the slower ripening varieties of grape, those are what the greater majority of German vineyards and wineries concentrate upon.
+It is not an accurate picture of present day German wines and, as good wine needs the slower ripening varieties of grape, those are what the majority of German vineyards and wineries concentrate on.

-The German wine classification for the ripeness of a grape is called Pradikat, and ranges from Kabinett which are just ripe and make a light wine, through Spatlese which are late harvest and have a more intense flavor, via several more stages of ripeness and intensity until reaching Eiswein.
+The German wine classification for the ripeness of a grape is called Pradikat, and ranges from "Kabinett" that are just ripe and make a light wine, through "Spatlese", late harvest and with a more intense flavor, via several more stages of ripeness and intensity until reaching "Eiswein".

-The well named Eiswein, or Ice Wine, is a limited and expensive sweet dessert wine, made from over ripe grapes showing signs of a good fungus infection, 'botrytis', which have been allowed to freeze on the vine, hand picked and processed in the middle of the night and pressed while still frozen.
+The well named Eiswein, Ice Wine, is a limited and expensive sweet dessert wine, made from overripe grapes showing signs of a "good" fungus infection, Botrytis, which have been allowed to freeze on the vine, hand picked and processed at night and pressed while still frozen.